 If you’re wondering if you really need compensation for a slip and fall injury, here are the things you need to think about:

-If you sustained significant injuries that lasted more than a short while and affected your life, then you need compensation, period.
+If you sustained significant or serious injuries that lasted more than a short while and affected your life, then you need compensation, period.
 Just “getting through” your life isn’t good enough.
 Dealing with pain and disability, perhaps indefinitely, is unacceptable when, prior to the accident, you had a healthy, active, busy life.

 Who’s going to bear the massive burden of the medical bills?
 Your own family?
 That’s not fair.
 The people who caused this whole ordeal are the ones who should be paying for the consequences, not the family that is already struggling with the physical and emotional impact of your injury.